Coffs Harbour railway station

 Coffs Harbour railway station is located on the North Coast line in New South Wales, Australia.
 It serves the city of Coffs Harbour, opening on 30 August 1915.

 The present station building opened in October 1971.
 In 1996, the freight yard and crossing loop opposite the station closed.

-On 29 and 30 August 2015, a commemorative event was held to celebrate the stations 100th birthday with visiting steam locomotive 5917 from Lachlan Valley Railway.
-A plaque honouring the event was unveiled by the then current Member for Coffs Harbour, Andrew Fraser.
+On 29 and 30 August 2015, a commemorative event was held to celebrate the station's 100th birthday with visiting steam locomotive 5917 from Lachlan Valley Railway.

-Platforms & services
+Platforms and services

 Coffs Harbour has one platform.
 A goods yard previously existed opposite the station, but has since been removed.
-Each day northbound XPT services operate to Grafton, Casino and Brisbane, with three southbound services operating to Sydney.
+Each day northbound XPT services operate to Casino and Brisbane, with two southbound services operating to Sydney.

-Transport links

-New England Coaches service to Tamworth operates from the station.